Updated: Apr 12

 Xeno-oestrogens are found in plastics, perfumes, make up, skin care and more, and can have a considerable impact of your hormonal health.
 Cleaning up the toxins in your environment is an important step.

-If you're interested in assessing your hormones objectively, I wouldn't recommend a blood test, but a dried urine test called the DUTCH test.
-You'll need to speak to your holistic health practitioner to set this up.
+If you're interested in assessing your hormones objectively, I wouldn't recommend a blood test, but a dried urine test called the D.U.T.C.H. test.
+You can find out more here.

 With around 70% of breast cancer being oestrogen sensitive, I feel every women needs to take their hormonal health seriously.
 As they say, prevention is better than the cure.